Mahim12/Fullstack-ML-Deployment/README.md

 ✨ Features
-✅ Machine Learning Model (scikit-learn) trained on the Boston Housing Dataset ✅ Flask API Backend to serve predictions via REST endpoints ✅ Ionic (Angular 19) Mobile App with a user-friendly interface ✅ Standalone HTML/CSS Webpage for quick predictions
+✅ Machine Learning Model (scikit-learn) trained on the Boston Housing Dataset

+✅ Flask API Backend to serve predictions via REST endpoints

+✅ Ionic (Angular 19) Mobile App with a user-friendly interface

+✅ Standalone HTML/CSS Webpage for quick predictions

 ✅ Test API using Curl or Postman (curl -X POST http://127.0.0.1:5000/predict -H "Content-Type: application/json" -d '{"features": [0.1, 0.2, 3, 45, 0, 1, 300, 20, 5, 300, 20, 12, 10]}')

 ✅ Run the app on Android using Capacitor 📱

 📂 Tech Stack

-🐍 Python (Flask, Scikit-Learn, Joblib) → ML Model & API ⚡ Angular 18 + Ionic → Cross-platform UI
+🐍 Python (Flask, Scikit-Learn, Joblib) → ML Model & API

+⚡ Angular 19 + Ionic → Cross-platform UI

 🌎 HTML, CSS, JavaScript → Basic Web Frontend
-🐳 Docker (Optional) → Containerization
-📡 Render / GitHub Pages → Hosting & Deployment

 🎯 How It Works

-📊 Train a Linear Regression Model using the Boston Housing dataset 🚀 Deploy the model via Flask API (/predict endpoint)
+📊 Train a Linear Regression Model using the Boston Housing dataset

+🚀 Deploy the model via Flask API (/predict endpoint)

-🌐 Use the Ionic App or HTML page to send data & receive price predictions 📡 Deploy the API & Web App to Render, GitHub Pages, or a Cloud Server
+🌐 Use the Ionic App or HTML page to send data & receive price predictions

+📡 Deploy the API & Web App to Render, GitHub Pages, or a Cloud Server